anoma/nspec/docs/arch/node/engines/verification.juvix.md

 # Verification Engine

+The Verification Engine is responsible for verifying commitments (signatures) made by external identities.
+It automatically uses "signs_for" relationship information from the Signs For Engine along with caller preference information to determine how to verify a commitment.

 ## Purpose

-The verification engine is responsible for verifying commitments made by external identities.
-It automatically uses "signs for" relationship information from the [[Signs For Engine]] along with caller preference information in order to choose how to verify a commitment.
+The Verification Engine verifies commitments (signatures) made by external identities.
+It can use "signs_for" relationship information and caller preferences to determine how to verify a commitment.
+This engine is designed to be stateless, allowing for efficient implementation by the runtime.

 ## Components